djaus2/BlazorAthleteEFCore/README.md

 - Class in this extension is Athletes with the CustomHttpClient using a Generics class.
   - Other classes could be made Generic as well
 -  <a href="https://codewithsarath.com">My Blog Site</a>

+## Setup
+Read the Setup.txt file in the root of the project